forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 #### IAEA Update 102
 Update 102 – IAEA Director General Statement on Situation in Ukraine, 130922, <https://www.iaea.org/newscenter/pressreleases/update-102-iaea-director-general-statement-on-situation-in-ukraine>

-> "This means that all three back-up power lines to the ZNPP – Europe’s largest nuclear power plant – have been restored over the past few days."
+Selected Statement: "This means that all three back-up power lines to the ZNPP – Europe’s largest nuclear power plant – have been restored over the past few days."

 #### MoscowTimes on the Meeting of Zelensky, Erdogan and Guterres
 Erdogan Warns of 'Another Chernobyl' After Talks in Ukraine, <https://www.themoscowtimes.com/2022/08/19/erdogan-warns-of-another-chernobyl-after-talks-in-ukraine-a78601>

 #### Guardian Visual Guide on Zaporizhzhia nuclear plant
-Impact of war on Zaporizhzhia nuclear plant – visual guide,  Fears that Moscow wants to switch plant to Russian power network have heightened safety concerns <https://www.theguardian.com/world/2022/aug/26/war-zaporizhzhia-nuclear-plant-visual-guide-ukraine-russia>
+Impact of war on Zaporizhzhia nuclear plant – visual guide,  Fears that Moscow wants to switch plant to Russian power network have heightened safety concerns, <https://www.theguardian.com/world/2022/aug/26/war-zaporizhzhia-nuclear-plant-visual-guide-ukraine-russia>